jinixdme/relations/README.md

 => 240 seconds is the duration of Apple from Dailymotion
 ```

-The ActiveRecord query method order() works the same:
+The ActiveRecord::Base order method works the same.
+It's one of the association collection wrapper methods.

 ```ruby
 john.videos.order(:title).each{|video|